CALL – 0800 246 5668 – Adept UK – Surveyor

 Cost of dry rot repairs & treating dry rot will vary with each individual outbreak of the dry rot fungus.
 Firstly, a specialist dry rot survey has to be carried out by a fully qualified C.S.R.T. specialist damp and timber surveyor to correctly identify the fungal decay and determine if it really is dry rot and not wet rot as it is so commonly misdiagnosed during dry rot investigations by other dry rot companies who are inexperienced.

-The extent and causes of the dry rot infection in a house has to be determined, as this timber decaying fungus can spread behind wall plaster and under floors without being noticed until it attacks another piece of timber, such as a skirting board in a house or door/window frame, elsewhere in the property.
 The source of the dry rot outbreak also has to be determined by the specialist dry rot surveyor. during his inspection including lifting of floorboards to inspect under floor void areas for dampness to the sub-site walls.
 It is therefore not possible to provide an average cost of treating & repairing dry rot without carrying out a detailed specialist dry rot survey.

 • Dry rot experts diagnose the extent of the dry rot issue affecting the roof & sub floor timbers in the property.